OpenC3/docs.openc3.com/_posts/2023-02-23-openc3-cosmos-5-5-0-released.markdown

 ## Dynamic Route Support In Traefik

 Want to create a plugin that adds a new API to COSMOS and exposes it at a route in Traefik?
 Now you can.
-This implemented using the new ROUTE_PREFIX modifier to MICROSERVICE in plugin.txt.
+This is implemented using the new ROUTE_PREFIX modifier to MICROSERVICE in plugin.txt.
 See: [ROUTE_PREFIX](https://openc3.com/docs/v5/plugins#route_prefix)

 ## Bucket Explorer Upload and Delete Files and Support for Custom Buckets